Diversity and Inclusion

 Bethel has done great work on this value for decades.
 Diversity and Inclusion probably isn’t a stark and grievous problem to fix, but a strength to serve.
 We haven’t failed, but surely aren’t finished in bringing Heaven to Earth.
 We don’t yet love perfectly across gender, race, and culture.
 But our aspirations can still define us.
 We have the will to see Heaven on Earth in greater measure.

-I want our students of color – now one out of every five Bethel students – to flourish.
+I want our students of color – now one out of every three Bethel students – to flourish.
 Others do, too.
 That’s why Diversity is an institutional value to help employees and students of color be truly welcomed into our community and Inclusion values that we help others remain to completely fulfill God’s best plan for their lives.
+Join us!

 Gregg A. Chenoweth, Ph.D.